 15. Ride along programs.
 Obtain permission from other students and CFI’s to sit in the back seat and learn by observing.
 Listen to the lesson and interaction between the student and CFI and observe and learn without the stress and responsibility of controlling the aircraft.

 Keep the cost of flight training to a minimum by being an advocate for yourself.
 Find a great instructor; fly frequently, use a low cost aircraft with traditional gauges, and take advantage of simulators.
 Follow these tips and you will certainly be able to decrease the cost of flight training.

-At Aspen Flying Club you’ll start your flight training with either a sport pilot certificate or private pilot certificate.
-Both have advantages, and the route you choose will depend on your initial flying goals and your budget.
-If your primary goal is learning to fly for the sheer pleasure of it, then the sport pilot certificate may be just be the answer.
-A sport pilot certificate can be earned in as few as 20 hours of training.
-Earning a private pilot certificate will require a minimum of 40 hours of training, but will allow you to fly a wider variety and size of aircraft, and will also permit you to fly at night.
-A sport pilot certificate does however, come with some restrictions.
-Be sure to talk with us first before you start flight training so we can give you all your options and discuss your flying objectives to make our recommendation for the best course of action.
+At Aspen Flying Club you’ll start flight training for a private pilot certificate.
+Earning a private pilot certificate will require a minimum of 40 hours of training, but will allow you to fly a wide variety and size of aircraft, and will also permit you to fly at night.
 Using the methods listed above; here is an overview of the minimum costs involved in learning to fly:

 Additional material recommended but not required: